 Student's study and preparation time for each course must be recorded by students in a Study Log.
-The study log tracks the time that students spend in class and the time they spend studying outside of class.
-Study logs are submitted to the virtual classroom and are reviewed to ensure students are fulfilling the hours of study requirements of The State Bar of California Guideline 5.9.
+The study log tracks the time that students spend in class and the time they spend studying outside of class studying.
+Study logs are submitted to the law school regularly and are reviewed to ensure students are fulfilling the hours of study requirements of The State Bar of California Guideline 5.9.